apache/arrow/docs/source/developers/guide/step_by_step/set_up.rst

    upstream	https://github.com/apache/arrow (push)

-If you did everything correctly, you should now have a copy of the code in the Arrow directory and two remotes that refer to your own GitHub fork (``origin``) and the official Arrow repository (``upstream``).
+If you did everything correctly, you should now have a copy of the code in the ``arrow`` directory and two remotes that refer to your own GitHub fork (``origin``) and the official Arrow repository (``upstream``).

 Note that in the official documentation for Arrow the folder is sometimes